 You see, my mother had a miscarriage between my older brother and me.
 That miscarriage had the same due date that I did.
-Given the strange…dislocation and lack of interest I’ve felt my entire life, sometimes I wonder if that person–that “me,” if you will–should have been born and I should have been the miscarriage, or not conceived at all.
+It makes me wonder at times whether that child was supposed to be here.

 My mother, of course, has a different take.
 She likes to say that I “just wasn’t ready yet” (mothers are great like that, aren’t they?)
 This calls into question what we are before we are born, if anything.
 A life is literally something created out of nothing (okay, I know sperm and eggs aren’t “nothing,” but where did the original come from?
 Quite honestly, the “primordial goo struck by lightning” explanation isn’t very satisfactory to me.).

 If the soul is immortal, is every human soul just somewhere waiting until the time is right?
 Or are we all pieces of God, who breaths the Holy Spirit onto the zygote at the moment of conception?

 These are deep philosophical and theological questions I’m not going to get into now.
 I am more interested in the first part of this post, the idea of birth and rebirth.
 Reinvention.

 You see, Christmas is upon us.
 And like most major Christian holy days, it is about birth and rebirth.
 A new awakening.
 A second chance.
 If Easter is about the triumph over death, Christian is the hope that this promise will be fulfilled being born into the world.

 A new beginning.
 A second chance.
 A new hope.

 Please . . . no Star Wars jokes.